teleconsys/DCS/testsheet.md

 **Description:**

-- Remove ADDRESS/ID from the whitelist (requires signer)
+- Remove the given ADDRESS from the whitelist (requires signer)
 - **Note:** At least one of `ADDRESS` (positional argument) or `--member` flag must be provided

 **Options:**